Warhammer 40,000: Setting

+Psykers

 The source of magic is a parallel universe of supernatural energy, "the Warp".
 All living things with souls are tied to the Warp, but certain individuals called "psykers" have an especially strong link and can manipulate the Warp's energy to work magic.
 Psykers are generally feared and mistrusted by humans.
 Psykers may have many dangerous abilities such as mind control, clairvoyance, and pyrokinesis.
 Moreover, the Warp is full of predatory creatures that may use a psyker's link to the Warp as a conduit by which to invade realspace.
-But for all the dangers that psykers pose, human civilisation cannot do without them: their telepathic powers provide faster-than-light communication and they are the best counter to supernatural foes on the battlefield, the latter being The Grey Knights.
+But for all the dangers that psykers pose, human civilisation cannot do without them: their telepathic powers provide faster-than-light communication and they are the best counter to supernatural foes on the battlefield.
 For this reason, the Imperium rounds up any psykers it finds and trains them to control their abilities and resist Warp predators.
 Those who fail or reject this training are executed for the safety of all.
 Those who pass their training are pressed into life-long servitude to the state and are closely monitored for misconduct and spiritual corruption.